Introduction to Object in Java

 - An object will also have two things state and behavior declared in it.
 These things are declared in class itself.
-The state will define attributes and behavior will define the actions related to the class.
+The state will define attributes, and behavior will define the actions related to the class.

 Properties of Object in Java

 When defining a class in Java, we define the main two things.
 The first represents the attribute or state.
 This is known as the properties of an object.
 The properties are nothing but the specific data which is related to the class.
-Every object when created in java, it will have these properties available with it.
+Every object, when created in java, it will have these properties available with it.
 We can access these properties in the class or outside by using the object reference depending upon the modifier used for it.
-As the object resembles real-time entity properties represent the state of an entity.
+As the object resembles a real-time entity, properties represent the state of an entity.
 For example, an object of Mobile may have a property like size, weight, etc. The different memory locations will be allocated for every property related to the object we create.

 Methods of Object in Java

 - The second main thing which we declare while creating a class is methods.
 These methods are nothing but are like the functions which are declared in a class.
 The methods are again specific to the class in which they are declared.
 The methods represent a specific action or process to be performed when called using the object reference.
 The methods are like behavior in the real world.
 For example, the mobile will perform the action of calling or dialing.
 Calling action is nothing but the behavior of the mobile.